WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 14: Plot for cumulative variance and individual variance per component </em>
 </p>

 With a threshold of 90% we see that six prinicple components would be needed to reach this level.
 As seen in figure 13 the images reconstructed with less than six components are considerably more blurry.
 Given that our dataset is a facial emotions dataset would mean that blurry images are detrimental to the intended purpose of the dataset.
 However, using all seven components would aproximate a full reconstruction of the original images and would constitute little compression.
-It can therefore be argued that in our case, if we want to compress our images we could only use six priniciple componets before it would make the subjects emotions difficult to recognize.
+It can therefore be argued that in our case, if we want to compress our images we could only use six principle componets before it would make the subjects emotions difficult to recognize.

 <div style="page-break-after: always;"></div>